Code release version: 1.0

 members and member functions with a short description.

-A custom cell must implement the default constructor, and overload
+A custom cell must implement the default constructor, and overload a number of virtual functions which characterize the cell:

 getTypeID